This information was last updated February, 2021.

 I have a reverse mortgage.
 How will the COVID-19 situation affect me?

-The vast majority of reverse mortgages are insured by HUD, and thus are covered by the sixty day foreclosure moratorium in the CARES Act.
-Lenders can’t file new foreclosures, pursue existing foreclosure cases, or schedule sheriff sales on these loans until after May 17.
-If you have a reverse mortgage in default for failure to pay taxes or insurance, or if you just inherited a house from someone with a reverse mortgage, you can request a six month extension of deadlines to cure the default or pay off the mortgage.
+The vast majority of reverse mortgages are insured by HUD, and thus are covered by the federal foreclosure moratorium through June 30, 2021.
+Lenders can’t file new foreclosures, pursue existing foreclosure cases, or schedule sheriff sales on these loans until after June 30.
+If you have a reverse mortgage in default for failure to pay taxes or insurance, or if you just inherited a house from someone with a reverse mortgage, you can request an extension of deadlines to cure the default or pay off the mortgage.
 You must contact the servicer to request the extension.
-(For more details, see HUD Mortgagee Letter 2020-06.)
+For more details, see HUD Mortgagee Letter 2021-05.

 What if my mortgage is already in foreclosure?
 How is this crisis affecting my court case?

-No sheriff sales can be held until after April 30.
-If you have a federally-guaranteed mortgage (FHA, VA, USDA, reverse mortgage, Fannie Mae or Freddie Mac loan) in foreclosure, the CARES Act prevents your lender from taking a judgment against you or scheduling a foreclosure sale until after May 17.
+If you have a federally-backed mortgage (FHA, VA, USDA, reverse mortgage, Fannie Mae or Freddie Mac loan) the mortgage company is not allowed to schedule your home for a sheriff sale until after June 30, 2021.

-All conciliation conferences in the Mortgage Foreclosure Diversion Program in City Hall Courtroom 676 scheduled through April 30 will be postponed to a later date.
-Check the court website for updates before you head to court.
-You can call your housing counselor or the Save Your Home Philly hotline at 215-334 HOME (4663) if you have questions about whether your conference has been postponed, or if you need to be excused once the courts start holding hearings again.
+All conciliation conferences in the Mortgage Foreclosure Diversion Program in City Hall Courtroom 676 have been on hold since March 2020.
+The conciliation program has not yet restarted.
+When it does restart, homeowners will be able to participate by phone.
+You will receive notice from the Court 30 days before any rescheduled conciliation conference.
+You can call your housing counselor or the Save Your Home Philly hotline at 215-334 HOME (4663) if you have questions about conciliation conferences.

 My home was sold at sheriff sale but I am still living in it.
 How am I protected?

-If you had an FHA or VA mortgage, HUD-insured reverse mortgage, or a Fannie Mae or Freddie Mac mortgage and your home was bought by the mortgage company at sheriff sale, you are also temporarily protected by the CARES Act.
-The mortgage company (or bank) can’t take steps to evict you from the property, such as filing an ejectment action or having the sheriff remove you, until after May 17.
+If you had an FHA or VA mortgage, HUD-insured reverse mortgage, or a Fannie Mae or Freddie Mac mortgage and your home was bought by the mortgage company at sheriff sale, you are also protected by the federal moratorium.
+The mortgage company (or bank) can’t take steps to evict you from the property, such as filing an ejectment action or having the sheriff remove you, until after June 30, 2021.